What is Clinical Informatics?

 - Improve the Clinical Informatics systems used in quality of care and patient safety.

 - Identify Clinical Informatics-related problems in healthcare and develop solutions.

 - Commit to a culture of lifelong learning by developing a broad awareness of Clinical Informatics literature, as well as resources and skills from other disciplines that enable clinical informaticians to be more effective.

 - Develop leadership skills by hands-on practice managing project implementation and deployment.

 - Build a foundation of knowledge, experience, and relationships to enable continued academic contributions to the discipline of Clinical Informatics.

-The basic curriculum is up to 60 hours per week and contains several components: didactics, rotations, operational duties, clinical responsibilities, and a senior research project.
+The program includes up to 60 hours per week of learning hours and contains several components: didactics, rotations, operational duties, clinical responsibilities, and a senior research project.

-The Clinical Informatics Fellowship Program coordinates with the appropriate clinical or surgical specialty at the UAMS College of Medicine to allow Fellows to continue their primary medical specialty practice.
+The Clinical Informatics Fellowship Program coordinates with the appropriate clinical or surgical specialty in the UAMS College of Medicine to allow fellows to continue to practice in their primary medical specialty.

 Feliciano “Pele” Yu, Jr., M.D., MSPH, MSHI, FAMIA